 By conducting employee exit interviews with employees leaving your team or organization, you can learn a great deal about how team members perceive leadership within the company.

-Employee exit interviews are critical for retaining and stabilizing your workforce.
+Understanding why employees decide to exit the business is critical for retaining and stabilizing your workforce.

-Taking steps to learn what is important to your employees is a key activity for any organization that is committed to maintaining a stable and effective workforce.
+Taking steps to learn what is important to your employees is a key activity for any organization that is committed to attracting and retaining top talent in your marketplace.

-Every business owner must ensure that the most highly qualified people in the organization feel appreciated and have a quality work experience on a daily basis.
-Otherwise, the risk of losing a valued employee increases dramatically.
+Every business owner must ensure that the most highly qualified people in the organization are recognized, feel appreciated, and have a healthy and well balanced work experience.
+Otherwise, the risk of losing valued members of your team goes up significantly.

-Ask any astute business person what the most costly expense is and they will undoubtedly respond that their salary expense, coupled with the cost of training and educated their workforce ranks as the primary business expense.
+Ask any business owner what the most costly expense is and they will undoubtedly respond that their salary expense, coupled with the cost of training and educated their workforce, ranks as the primary financial expense.